Environmental approvals for tour and expedition organisers

 Please complete the advance notification document and return to the AAD no later than 1 September each year.

 Environmental Impact Assessment (EIA) – To be submitted 3 months prior to first departure of the season

-Only one EIA form [Word] is required from each operator for each season - please include details of all planned voyages and activities on the one document.
+Only one EIA and permit application form [Word] is required from each operator for each season – please include details of all planned voyages and activities on the one document.
 Please download, complete and return this form to the AAD at least 3 months prior to departure.

 Post Visit Report Form – Due as soon as possible after completion of the activity, and not later than 30 days after the expiry date of the Authorisation

-An extra report form is required for those people whose permit allows a visit to an Antarctic Specially Protected Area or who have a permit that requires a report using the EIA and permit report form [Word].
+A report is required for those people whose permit allows a visit to an Antarctic Specially Protected Area or who have a permit that requires a report using the EIA and permit report form [Word].

 The first two steps may be submitted at the same time if all information is to hand.
-Any enquiries may be directed to the Environmental Officer (email@example.com or phone 03 6232 3209; international: +61 3 6232 3209).
+Any enquiries may be directed to the Environmental Officer (firstname.lastname@example.org or phone 03 6232 3209; international: +61 3 6232 3209).